 The Office of Experiential Learning and Community Engagement develops opportunities that make a difference – to our students, with our faculty, and for our community partners.

 Experiential Learning occurs when students engage in authentic activities with application beyond the classroom and reflect to synthesize it with their knowledge and education.
 These activities allow students to develop a deeper understanding and discover new perspectives in their academic, professional, and personal lives.

 Wooster expresses Experiential Learning in a three-tiered model:

-This model incorporates a range of activities including internships, volunteering, field experiences, job shadowing, alternative break trips, mentored consulting projects and collaborative research in our local community and around the world.
+This model incorporates a range of activities including internships, volunteering, field experiences, job shadowing, alternative break trips, mentored consulting projects, and collaborative research in our local community and around the world.

-The goal of community engagement at The College of Wooster is to extend the benefits of learning beyond the campus and beyond ourselves.
+Community Engagement extends the benefits of learning beyond the campus and beyond ourselves.
 By using the guiding principles of Experiential Learning to address challenges facing the greater Wooster community, Wooster students

-The intersection of these two fields, creates the exciting opportunity for our students to exhibit a commitment to scholarship and serving others through community engaged learning.
+The intersection of Experiential Learning and Community Engagement creates exciting opportunities for Wooster students to exhibit a commitment to scholarship while serving others through community engaged learning.

 APEX staff actively develop opportunities and connections for students through an ever-growing network of alumni and community partners.